Royals vs. Guardians Player Props Betting Odds

-Oddsmakers have listed player props for Jose Ramirez, Bobby Witt Jr. and others when the Cleveland Guardians host the Kansas City Royals at Progressive Field on Friday at 7:10 PM ET.
+Jose Ramirez and Bobby Witt Jr. are two of the players with prop bets available when the Cleveland Guardians and the Kansas City Royals meet at Progressive Field on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!